MicrosoftDocs/dynamics-365-ai/ai-docs/sales/talking-points.md

 > [!NOTE]
 > If you do not see **Talking points** in the summary of the contact page, contact your administrator to enable it. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Configure Talking points](configure-talking-points.md).

 Let's say for example a customer sent you an email about a recent vacation in which he enjoyed skiing.
-Dynamics 365 analyzes the email and automatically categorizes it to sports.
+Dynamics 365 Sales analyzes the email and automatically categorizes it to sports.
 This text will appear in the Talking points tile in the sports category. <br>

 > [!div class="mx-imgBorder"]
 > ![Talking point sample](media/talkingpoints-sample.png "Talking point sample")<br>